GeekyAnts/flutter-starter-cli/README.md

                    (defaults to "A New Flutter Project.")
     --org          The organization for the project.
                    (defaults to "com.example")
+-p, --path         The directory path for the project.
 -s, --state        The state management for the project.
                    [bloc, riverpod]
 -a, --api          The API service for the project.